What are verrucas?

 When should you treat a verruca?

 Here at Michelle Reynolds Podiatry, we will consider treating the verrucae if they are painful, spreading, affecting your daily activities or if the appearance is greatly bothering you.

 Verruca and warts are one of the most challenging dermatological skin conditions to treat.
 Treatment selection depends on verruca treatment history, health and age of patient plus the presentation of the infection.
-No treatment has been shown to be 100% effective, but Michelle and her colleagues now offer the two most successful treatments.
+No treatment has been shown to be 100% effective, but Michelle and her colleagues are pleased to now offer the two most successful treatments!